 Catherine brings cross-sector experience from roles at the UK Academy of Medical Sciences; the Royal College of Physicians of London; pharmaceutical company, Pfizer; the University of Sydney; and the University of Technology Sydney.
 She brings an international network from the UK, Europe and Australia.

-During her career, Catherine has established and led initiatives in a range of areas, including global programs and funding schemes; often collaborating with partners from Government, industry, higher education, research funders, learned societies and NGOs.
-Consequently, she brings a global network from the UK, Europe, Australia and Academies across the world.
+During her career, Catherine has established and led initiatives in a range of areas, including policy projects, global programs and funding schemes, in collaboration with national and international partners.
+Her policy work has covered issues including: integrating research into health systems; the use of data in research; research careers; immigration and mobility; global health issues; emerging technologies; and tackling the COVID-19 pandemic.
 She has a BSc in Natural Sciences and an MSc in Science Communication.